 Our Keychron K1 model uses Gateron Low Profile Red switches, which provide linear feedback.
-There's not a lot of pre-travel distance until the key is actuated, resulting in a responsive typing experience.
-If this isn't to your liking, you can get it with Gateron Low-Profile Brown or Low-Profile Blue switches.
+There isn't a lot of pre-travel distance until the key is actuated, resulting in a responsive typing experience.
+If this isn't to your liking, you can get it with tactile Gateron Low Profile Brown or clicky Low Profile Blue switches.
 If you like low-profile switches but want something even more compact, the Keychron K3 is a good option.

 Typing on this keyboard is decent.
-The Gateron Low-Profile Red switches on our unit provide linear feedback.
+The Gateron Low Profile Red switches on our unit provide linear feedback.
 Since the ABS keycaps are slippery, typos are more prevalent.
 Also, the lack of any incline settings and the taller-than-normal profile for this design resulted in some minor fatigue.
-If you don't want Red switches, you can get it with loud and clicky Gateron Low-Profile Blue switches.
-The keys aren't as well-spaced as the Apple Magic Keyboard, but if you're a fan of mechanical switches, it's a decent choice.
+If you don't want Red switches, you can get it with loud and clicky Gateron Low Profile Blue switches.
+The keys aren't as well-spaced as the Apple Magic Keyboard 2017, but if you're a fan of mechanical switches, it's a decent choice.

 Unfortunately, there's no customization software available for this keyboard.
 Keychron lists some third-party options in their user manual, but they're not officially supported, and we haven't tested them.